aoirint/twisearchnotify/README.md

 # twisearchnotify

-**(2023-05-27) This repository is no longer maintained due to the Twitter API pricing changes in April 2023.**
+**(2023-05-27) This repository is no longer maintained due to the Twitter API price change in April 2023.**

 ---